 When you sign up for a package, you’ll be billed automatically for the first month, and then once a month on a recurring basis after that.

 Keep in mind that if you purchase a monthly package on, say, the 10th of November, you’ll receive a monthly report for all of November right away.
 Then, starting on the 1st of every month, you’ll be getting your monthly emails, regardless of when your billing date is.

 The above holds true for weekly packages as well.
 If you sign up on Thursday, you’ll receive a report for the full week right away, and then begin receiving weekly reports every Sunday.
 You’ll still be billed on a monthly basis.

 What's your refund policy?

-Unfortunately, we can’t offer refunds on payments that went through prior to cancellation.
+Unfortunately, I can’t offer refunds on payments that went through prior to cancellation.
 You’re more than welcome to cancel at any time, but you’ll need to unsubscribe prior to your next billing date if you want to avoid the charge.

 So uh.
 What’s your sign?